Fredy12Pe/PreWork/README.md

-# Pre-work - *Tippy (Tip Calculator App*
+# Pre-work - *Tip App Calculator*

-**Name of your app** is a tip calculator application for iOS.
+**Tippy** is a tip calculator application for iOS.

 Submitted by: **Fredy Pedro**

-Time spent: **X** 2 Hours Total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: